ksvkabra/Hello-World/README.md

 New to Github?
 Don't know where to Start?
 Don't know how to Start? :confused:
+Don't worry we are here to help you out.
 **Here is the One Stop Solution for Every Newcomer!**

 ## 1. Begin with learning about Git and Github!
-How it works and learn about the various Commands. :octocat:
+How it works! why it is used! it's importance and flexibilities and learn about the various Commands. :octocat:

 You can take any one of the following courses/videos.
 One is just sufficient.
-If you want you take more than one too!
+If you want you may take more than one too!

-### 1.1 Here are some Youtube Tutorials/Videos
+### 1.1 Here are some Youtube Tutorials/Videos for you
 * [Git and Github for Poets by The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) (It's for everyone and not just poets :stuck_out_tongue_winking_eye:)
 * [What is Git | What is GitHub | Git Tutorial | GitHub Tutorial | Devops Tutorial | Edureka](https://www.youtube.com/watch?v=xuB1Id2Wxak)